While we sleep, our subconscious minds continue to work on problems our conscious minds have failed to solve.

 He carried out research based on his dream and published the work in 1921, establishing that signalling across synapses was indeed chemical, as he had suspected.

-It might seem a little ironic that it took 17 years for subconscious thoughts to come to the surface in the man some scientists now call the father of neuroscience!
+It’s ironic that it took 17 years for subconscious thoughts to come to the surface in the man often called the father of neuroscience!

-Ironic or not, in 1936 the great man was awarded the Nobel Prize for Medicine for the work that came to him in a dream.
+Ironic or not, in 1936 the great man was awarded the Nobel Prize in Medicine for work that came to him in a dream.